 Sultan Abdul Samad Building

-The east side of the Merdeka Square is dominated by the domes and clocktower of the Sultan Abdul Samad Building, built as the secretariat for the colonial administration in 1897.
-It was designed by the India-obsessed architect AC Norman - who also created the Jamek Masjid - and it now houses the Malaysian High Court.
-There are several more AC Norman constructions along the east side of the square, providing a striking counterpoint to the looming Menara KL and Petronas Towers.
+Gracing the east side of the square are the Moorish domes and 41m clocktower of this glorious brick building, built as the secretariat for the colonial administration in 1897.
+It was designed by the India-obsessed architect AC Norman (an associate of AB Hubbock) and now houses the national Ministry of Information, Communications and Culture.